lithnet/access-manager-docs/help-and-support/troubleshooting.md

 # Troubleshooting

 ## Logs
-The first step of any troubleshooting endeavour is check in the Access Manager log files.
+The first step of any troubleshooting endeavor is check in the Access Manager log files.
 These contain information about errors and other important events.

 ### Access Manager Service
 The Access Manager Service has several log files.